wcrd/xlsx-brick-tools/README.md

 For export "building" mode, if you have imported multiple files into separate graphs you can provide the graph name through the `graph_name` parameter to control which building graph is exported in this mode,

 ## Note
-The original `bg.Graph()` method is still available if your legacy code uses this.
-It is recommended to switch to `bg.Dataset()` as the capability is greatly improved.
+The original `sbt.Graph()` method is still available if your legacy code uses this.
+It is recommended to switch to `sbt.Dataset()` as the capability is greatly improved.

 ## References
 Parts of this code are based on code provided by the py-brickschema package.